 As international borders begin to reopen, travelers are eager to start dreaming of faraway places offering secluded, wide open wilderness areas.
-This is the perfect time to start planning your safari for 2021 or even 2022.
+This is the perfect time to start planning your safari for summer/fall 2021 or 2022.
 Our clients have learned that advance planning ensures they can travel when and where they want.
 We anticipate there to be strong demand from travelers seeking safe, exclusive, private and more isolated destinations.
 While we have always considered a safari to be one of life’s best experiences, this is amplified in a post-pandemic world for a number of reasons.
 You can rest assured knowing that safari camps and lodges are welcoming clients with new rules in place for the safety and well-being of clients including protocols on personal hygiene, interaction with others, luggage handling, screening and monitoring of staff and cleaning and sanitation best practices.

 Wide Open Spaces